 - 4.2.1 There are a number of principles which should be given due consideration to ensure that the design of new development is of a high standard.
-It is important that new housing is appropriately designed to deliver sustainable and attractive environments in Redditch Borough for both new and existing residents. - 4.2.2 The key considerations which should be taken into account for the development of all new dwellings, including replacement dwellings (unless otherwise stated) are detailed below.
+It is important that new housing is appropriately designed to deliver sustainable and attractive environments in Redditch Borough for both new and existing residents. - 4.2.2 It is advised that neighbours are consulted about the proposed development, and try to avoid impacting on neighbours privacy and amenity.
+The key considerations which should be taken into account for the development of all new dwellings, including replacement dwellings (unless otherwise stated) are detailed below.